SINDARIN HUB

 i m

-ŷg vyrn în = His black cats
+ŷg vuirn în = His black cats

-i aew vellin hin = These golden birds
+in aew vellin hin = These golden birds

 Powered by Create your own unique website with customizable templates.